Ranking molecules by relative rate for SN1 reactions

 In this carbocation, the positive charge is spread out (delocalized) across both a 2° and a 3° carbon.
 This setup benefits from hyperconjugation provided by the tertiary (3°) carbon, which adds extra stability to the carbocation.

-Molecule IV
+Molecule V

 Molecule IV also forms a 2° allylic carbocation when the leaving group departs.